ohowe1/SpectatorModeRewrite/readme.md

 #Message when user preforms command in world it is not allowed in
 world-message: '&cHey you&l can not &r&cdo that in that world!'

+#Message sent when a player tries to execute /s but is below the minimum health
+health-message: '&cYou are below the minimum required health to preform this command!'

 #Message when user does not have permission to execute the command
 permission-message: '&cYou do not have permission to do that!'